kailash-manasarovar/statement/docs/timeline/2024/july.md

 - Zoe, who I now believe has been called in to talk to me; perhaps to see how I'm doing and report back on my state of mind.
 - She is with a transvestite.
 - Perhaps he's rented.
-- It's meant to destabilize me.
+- It's meant to destabilize me, but also to ensure I don't communicate with her again.
 - I shake his hand.
 - We talk.
 - It's friendly.
 I'm delighted to hear the little dog they had, Lola, is still alive.
 She was wonderful.